-The Phase 1 trial continues to enroll patients and we expect to report longer-term data in the fourth quarter of 2021, with a near-term update at the American Society for Cell and Gene Therapy Meeting in May 2021.
+The Phase 1 trial continues to enroll patients with longer-term data on track for the fourth quarter of 2021.

 Infantile Malignant Osteopetrosis (IMO):

 IMO is a genetic disorder characterized by increased bone density and bone mass secondary to impaired bone resorption.
 During normal growth and development small areas of bone are constantly being broken down by special cells called osteoclasts, then made again by cells called osteoblasts.
 In IMO, the cells that break down bone (osteoclasts) do not work properly, which leads to the bones becoming thicker and not as healthy.
 Untreated IMO patients may suffer from a compression of the bone-marrow space, which results in bone marrow failure, anemia, and increased infection risk due to the lack of production of white blood cells.
 Untreated IMO patients may also suffer from a compression of cranial nerves, which transmit signals between vital organs and the brain, resulting in blindness, hearing loss and other neurologic deficits.